wavemotion-dave/DS994a/README.md

 * Congo Bongo and Buck Rogers both require RAM mirrors enabled so it doesn't glitch.
 Use Options to enable if not auto-detected.
 * TI Speech Module is not fully supported yet.
 Games that rely on the module will still play - just no voice except samples on Parsec, Alpiner, Moonmine, Star Trek and Bigfoot.
 * MBX-only games (Championship Baseball, I'm Hiding and Terry's Turtle Adventures) will not run as the full MBX is not emulated (other MBX-optional titles with 1K of RAM work fine).
+* Dragon's Lair 8MB demo will load and run but the sound sampling is not fast enough on the handheld to render the direct sound output.

 File Types Supported :